kuberhealthy/kuberhealthy/docs/CONFIGURATION.md

 #### Example Configmap

 The following configmap contains all configurable options.
-If a configuraiton parameter is not needed, simply leave it blank or remove it from the configmap.
+If a configuration parameter is not needed, simply leave it blank or remove it from the configmap.

 ```
 apiVersion: v1